Artian-Techs/adonis-breadcrumbs/docs/guide/static_titles.md

 }
 ```

-The `https://your-site.com/admin/dashboard` url should return an object containing the breadcrumbs of the current route.
+In this example, the `https://your-site.com/admin/dashboard` URL should return an object containing the breadcrumbs of the `/admin/dashboard` route.

 ```json
 {